 The more I recognize the beauty of silver and grey hair, the stronger my doubt of cultural beauty standards grows.
 They are a construct.
 Beauty is not a certain look.
-Beauty is showing up in your life with authenticity, courage, joy, and truth.
+We are beautiful when we show up in our life with authenticity, courage, joy, and truth.
 Anyone at any age can have this kind of beauty.

 Two: Magic is in the mundane.

 The more my hair goes grey and silver, the more magical I feel.
-I love the color; I feel free; I feel more confident.
+I love the color, and I feel free.
+In addition, I feel more confident.
 That’s magic enough, but the process itself is magic, too.

 I think of magic as the ability to make something appear out of thin air or to transform things.
 Letting my hair go silver often feels like both of those.
 I often feel like my hair grows in spurts, and sometimes I will suddenly notice new strands of sparkly, luminescent hair appear, seemingly, out of thin air.
 Or I will notice how the texture and patterns of my hair often changes overnight.

-This makes the whole process feel mysterious and adventurous, and I am almost always up for more of that in my life.
+This makes the whole process feel mysterious and adventurous.
+I am almost always up for more of that in my life.
 Magic is in the extra-special and extraordinary, but it is also in the mundane—like hair.